 I think we can all move past the stereotype that men don't care about their appearance and skin as they age.
 Collagen supplements can support the skin in a variety of ways, from firmness to hydration.*

 Hair thinning is a very common situation for most men, and one way you can help healthy hair naturally is by providing the body with all the needed building blocks for keratin, the protein that makes up hair.
 What are those building blocks?
-Amino acids, many of which are found in collagen peptides.* In fact, the main amino acid in keratin is proline—which is readily found in many collagen supplements.
+Amino acids, many of which are found in collagen peptides4.* In fact, the main amino acid in keratin is proline—which is readily found in many collagen supplements.

 Collagen is not technically a complete protein—meaning it does not contain all nine of the essential amino acids (it has eight of them)—but it still delivers plenty of amino acids that can contribute to muscle mass, when taken as part of a robust diet.* This is especially true when combined with the right fitness routines.

 Ferira adds, "Men, muscles, and collagen is an emerging area of research I see gaining momentum.
-For example, in this compelling clinical trial, 15 grams of collagen peptides combined with resistance exercise training in young healthy men netted significant gains in lean mass (muscle) and muscle strength, more than just resistance training by itself.
+For example, in this compelling clinical trial9, 15 grams of collagen peptides combined with resistance exercise training in young healthy men netted significant gains in lean mass (muscle) and muscle strength, more than just resistance training by itself.

 Not only that, but the researchers discovered that the men's muscle protein was upregulated (i.e., those genes were cranked up), particularly the contractile fibers, which make your muscles work well and with speed."*

 Collagen type II is a common structural component of our joints.
 One randomized clinical trial found that people who took a type II collagen supplement for 180 days experienced improvements in their physical function and helped improve joint mobility and comfort.*

 Does collagen have any side effects men should be worried about?